 The last notable benefit of the Crunch Sit Up Attachment is one that I mentioned earlier — It allows you to use the Super Bench Pro as an improvised inversion table!

 The Dip Bar Handle is a very economical and practical attachment to buy for the Super Bench Pro.

 If you don’t have a squat/power rack with a dip bar option, then getting this is a no-brainer if you’re going with the Super Bench Pro.
-If you already have dip option on your rack, then you can skip on this one.
+If you already have a dip option on your rack, then you can skip this one.

 Although the Dip Bar Attachment is made for just one main exercise — dips — it is one of the most powerful exercises you can do for building your upper body (chest, triceps, front delts).
-I credit weighted dips for a lot of my chest gains in my first couple years of training.
+I credit weighted dips for a lot of my chest gains in my first couple of years of training.

 The bar has 1.5″ thick handles with a rubberized coating for better grip.
 This diameter is not too narrow and not too thick.
 It’s just right.

 The handles are spaced 23″ apart.
 This is a good width for most people.
 Having handles that taper from narrow to wider would have been ideal.
 However, that would require longer handles, which would throw off the leverages of the unit, making it less stable.

 In terms of performance, the Dip Bar Attachment functions very well.
 It’s very strong with a 350 lb weight capacity.
 This lets just about any lifter do dips, including weighted dips with a lot of extra weight added on.

 Many owners of this piece praise it for its stability.
 Any wobbling is minimal and usually only occurs if doing rapid reps, in which case you could put a couple of plates on the front of the bench frame.
 If you’re doing dips at a normal tempo, you probably won’t notice any wobble at all.